Historical Data

 How dividends enter the system

-The possible instruments for a dividend can be selected using a background task that is executed daily by default.
+The second way serves as a fallback for instruments that are not covered by any calendar.
 The selection is based on the calculated date of the last ex-day and the distribution frequency plus 10 days.
 This calculated date must be more recent than the “Dividend Check” date to avoid the same instrument being checked daily for new dividends over a certain period of time.

 In addition, the entry of a transaction with a dividend can also be a trigger for querying a data source.
 If there is a more recent dividend for the instrument in the transactions than in the instrument’s dividends, the corresponding data source is queried with a delay of 10 days.